basecamp/bc3-api/sections/client_replies.md

 Get a client reply
 ------------------

-* `GET /buckets/1/client/recordings/2/replies/3.json` will return the client reply with an ID of `3` for the recording with an ID of `2` in the Basecamp with an ID of `1`.
+* `GET /buckets/1/client/recordings/2/replies/3.json` will return the client reply with an ID of `3` for the recording with an ID of `2` in the project with an ID of `1`.

 ###### Example JSON Response
 <!-- START GET /buckets/1/client/recordings/2/replies/3.json -->